Pucón: History

 During the conquest of Chile the Spanish founded the city of Villarrica in 1552 in the area of what is now Pucón.
 The Spanish carried out significant mining of gold in placer deposits around this city.
 However at some point in the 16th century it is presumed the gold placers were buried by lahars flowing down from nearby Villarrica Volcano.
 This prompted settlers to relocate the city further west at its modern location, abandoning this the site of Pucón.

 The modern settlement of Pucón was established in 1883 as a fort in the aftermath of the Occupation of Araucanía when the Chilean state subdued the native population of Araucanía Region.
 It was a strategically advantageous spot because of its location at entrance of the Trancura Valley, where the Argentinean army had once pursued a group of Mapuches through Mamuil Malal Pass during the Conquest of the Desert.

 The first hotel in Pucón was the Gudenschwager, established in 1923, but it was in 1934 with the establishment of Gran Hotel Pucón that tourism became a popular activity in the area.
 In 1940 the first road between Villarrica and Pucón was built and in the 1970s the road to Caburgua Lake was finished.

+Climate

+According to the Köppen climate classification, Pucón has an oceanic climate (Cfb).
+In summer, it reaches between 22°C and 25°C, rarely reaching above 30°C. While in winter, the temperature typically reaches between 2°C and 4°C.